KleeGroup-BaseCamp/klee-office/README.md

 But bare one thing in your mind: make sure what you are going to change before you really change something, and always backup your map files !

+# For our sqlite3 database :

+If you want to recreate a clean database.

+Stop node server so as the database is not in use anymore.

+Connect on the server with ssh and delete this file : api/db.development (it is the sqlite3 database of the project).

+Start node again : it will recreate the tables, without data.

+Go on http://local-map/populateDB and wait for 5 minutes to be sure not to lock the database or make uncoherent data.

+The insert process is done.
+Then go on http://local-map/associateData and wait as well as for the first step.

+The update process with foreign keys is done.

 ---------------------------------------------------------------------------
 ---------------------------------------------------------------------------
 # La maintenance de donnée (employé et plan) (*Version Français*)